 Other initial funders included NorthBay Healthcare, Kaiser Permanente, Partnership Healthplan of California, the Solano Coalition for Better Health, and the National Federation of Interfaith Volunteer Caregivers.
 Seven faith communities also provide financial support: in Fairfield -- Holy Spirit Catholic Church, Our Lady of Mt.
 Carmel Catholic Church, Fairfield Presbyterian Church, and St. Stephen's Christian Methodist Episcopal Church; in Vacaville -- Christian Church of Vacaville, Unity Church of the Valley, and First Baptist Church.
 County Health and Social Services, Independent Living Resource, and Redwood Caregivers provided staff support for the project.
-After hiring its first director to implement the project, Faith in Action began to offer services in early 1998.
+After hiring its first director to implement the project -- the Rev. Robert t.
+Fuentes -- Faith in Action began to offer services in early 1998.

 At first, Faith in Action provided services only in the tri-city area of Fairfield, Suisun, and Vacaville; however, the request for services in Vallejo, Benicia, Rio Vista, and Dixon moved the agency to seek additional funding in order to expand its service area.
 The agency was able to respond to requests in Rio Vista and Dixon as a result of a grant from the Sierra Health Foundation in 1999.
 Solano County Health and Social Services contracted with Faith in Action in May 2000, allowing the agency to strengthen services to Vallejo and Benicia.